JuanFelipeRuiz/lit_ecology_classifier/README.md

 use case specific set up:
 - `priority_classes.json`:
-    List of classes to priorities.
+    List of classes to prioritize.
 Sets all other classes/labels to "rest : 0 " (e.g. [config/priority_classes.json](config/priority_classes.json).
 The priority_classes.json needs to contain the key `priority_classes` and the priority list as value to work properly.

 - `rest_classes.json`:
     List of classes to keep alongside the priority classes (e.g. [config/rest_classes.json](config/rest_classes.json).
 All classes/labels not defined inside prio or rest classes are removed.The rest_classes.json need to contain the key `rest_classes` ant the list as value